simplic/documentation/dev/ironpython_design/mainpy.md

 # IronPython entrypoint (main.py)

 The simplic framework (Simplic Studio) provides an entrypoint for IronPython scripting.
-The file must be placed under `/private/main.py`.
+The file must be placed under `/private/main.py` in the __simplic repository__.
 The file will be executed after the user login was successfull.

 Sample: